Skip to main content

 useStore(instance, options?)

-Hook that subscribes to store state with optional key filtering and computed value derivation.
+Hook that subscribes to store state with optional key listening and computed value derivation.

 Parameters: